 The Chairman of the Board is Mr. Shan Huei KUO ("Mr. KUO").
 The day-to-day management of the business is delegated to the Chief Executive Officers/Presidents, assisted by the senior management, of the Company's principal subsidiaries.
 The Chief Executive Officers of Lacquer Craft, Samson Marketing, Universal Furniture and Craftmaster Furniture are Mr. KUO, Mr. Kevin M. O'CONNOR, Mr. Jeffrey R. SCHEFFER and Mr. Roy R. CALCAGNE respectively.
-The Presidents of Lacquer Craft and Legacy Classic are Mr. Mohamad AMINOZZAKERI and Mr. D. Lee BOONE respectively.
+The President of Lacquer Craft is Mr. Mohamad AMINOZZAKERI.